Sexual Dysfunction

 Managing Erectile Dysfunction

-There are multiple ways that men can increase their erections.
 First-line treatment for men who have a decrease in erectile function is oral medication with Viagra, Levitra, Cialis, and Stendra.
 How well this works depends on how badly the nerves were damaged from treatment.
 Men who do not initially respond to pills should at least try them every now and then.
-Over time, the nerves can heal.
+Sometimes, over time, the nerves can heal.
 Some men who, for example, did not respond well to the Viagra type medications immediately after surgery, will become responsive later.
 As with any pill, there are side effects and contraindications.
 You cannot, for example, use them if you are taking certain medications such as nitrates.

 One effective approach to correct ED is to use “intracavernosal injections” (ICI).
-This involves using a small needle (much smaller than anything you would have ever seen used for drawing blood, for example) to inject medicine that causes erections directly into base of the penis.
+This involves using a small needle to inject medicine into the base of the penis.
 While this may initially be anxiety-provoking, it has proven to be very effective.
 There are many formulations of medications and countless dosing regimens, so it is essential that your physician be familiar with all the options.
-You must also have a detailed discussion with your physician—and preferably have something written out to refer to if you ever develop a prolonged erection, known as “priapism.”
-While uncommon, priapism is a urologic emergency, so you must understand what to do in case this occurs.
+You must also have a detailed discussion with your physician—and have a plan in place in case you develop a prolonged erection, known as “priapism.”
+While uncommon, priapism is a urologic emergency, so you must understand what to do when it occurs.

 Another option for increasing erectile rigidity and longevity is a vacuum erection device (VED).
 This involves inserting the penis into a plastic tube, which uses negative pressure to draw blood into the penis, and then slipping a ring around the base of the penis to keep the blood from draining out.
-As with any other erection aid, there are benefits and risks, include discomfort caused by the ring pinching the penis, and the risk that the penis could turn “cold and blue.”
-However, it is a relatively inexpensive approach compared with medications, and it does not involve using needles or the potential side effects of the oral medications.
+As with any other erection aid, there are benefits and risks, including discomfort caused by the ring pinching the penis, and the risk that the penis could turn “cold and blue.”
+However, it is a relatively inexpensive approach, and it does not involve using needles or the potential side effects of the oral medications.

-These balloons are connected by a small tube to a fluid-filled reservoir and pump, located in the abdomen and scrotum, respectively.
-The pump draws fluid out of the reservoir and into these balloons to produce an erection.
+Erectile dysfunction can also be treated surgically.
+An inflatable penile prosthesis (IPP) can be inser ted into the penis.
+The prosthesis is connected by a small tube to a fluid-filled reservoir and pump, which is placed in the abdomen and scrotum, respectively.
+When the patient triggers a “switch” located in the scrotum, the pump draws fluid out of the reservoir and into these balloons to produce an erection.
 When sex is over, a separate “deflate” button causes the pump to drain the balloons and let the fluid go back into the reservoir.
-Obviously, because this is the most invasive treatment for ED, it should be considered last.
-There are risks inherent in any surgery, including infection.
-Mechanical failure of the pump, with the need for further surgery, is also a risk.
+Generally, men are pleased with how these prostheses per form.
+As is the case with any type of surgery, there are risks, including infection and mechanical failure of the pump.

 Penile Rehabilitation